7 Things You Should Know Before You Sign Up!

 With your opened widget, specify the currency you wish to convert and the currency you want to convert it to.
 The currency to be converted is under the “You send” panel and the resulting amount is under the “Recipient gets” panel.

-Please take notice of the fee breakdown between the two panels as shown.
+Please take notice of the transfer fee breakdown between the two panels as shown.

 Divide the “fee” by the amount “You send” and multiple by 100 to get the percentage of fees you pay.